mff-uk/sparqless/docs/postprocessing.md

 ## Hooks

-Postprocessing hooks are functions which are assignable to the `PostprocessingHook` interface:
+Postprocessing hooks are functions which are assignable to the `PostprocessingHook` type:

 ```ts
 export type PostprocessingHook<TDescriptor extends EntityDescriptor> = (